Ever thought about using avocado oil for hair moisture? It’s true, avocado oil is the hair secret I’ve been keeping from you.

 As a pre-poo treatment before wash day

-This is my favourite way to use avocado oil because it allows the oil the opportunity to get all up in my hair shaft and make sweet love up in there.
+This is my favourite way to use avocado oil hair treatments because it allows the oil the opportunity to get all up in my hair shaft and make sweet love up in there.
 Shampooing your hair is generally damaging to the shaft as your hair swells with water and becomes susceptible to breakage then dries back out.
 An awesome way to lessen the damage and increase the likelihood of coming out of wash day with super healthy and moisturized hair is to do a pre-poo.

 A pre-poo is a treatment that is applied to hair before shampooing, hence the name.
 Apply a liberal amount of avocado oil to your hair, getting every strand and making sure your whole head is saturated.
 Cover with a plastic cap or bag and chill out for a few hours (4 hours to overnight is best) before cleansing your hair.
 Then wash and style as usual.